airmencoders/airmencoders.github.io/_pages/sdi.md

 toc: true
 ---

+## Applications are now closed
+Thank you to the hundreds Airmen, Guardians, and Soldiers who applied for the June 7 course.
+Unfortunetly with only a 25 slots available we were not able to admit many qualified and worthy service members (4% acceptance rate).
+We hope to offer more courses in the future but do not currently have any funded cohorts.
+If your organization wishes to fund SDI seats please reach out and we will put you in contact with the vendor.

 Fellow Coders,
 We are offering a Software Development Immersive for motivated DoD members who want to boost their development skills.